-- 14. The County Extension office will provide official exhibit tags for all exhibitors prior to the state fair.
+- 1. The County Extension office will provide official exhibit tags for all exhibitors prior to the state fair.
 This entry tag should be completely filled out and securely attached to the exhibit.
-County exhibit tags and ribbons should be removed. - 15.
-All exhibitors from a county will exhibit the same day (Carroll County, Friday August 14th).
+County exhibit tags and ribbons should be removed. - 2.
+All exhibitors from a county will exhibit the same day (see schedule below).
 A 4-H member may also show in the junior livestock show, but they must be present at the required time for their general project judging.
-If possible, attempts will be made to accommodate livestock exhibitors within the judging time span, but no premium will be awarded if the exhibitor misses their judging time. - 16.
+If possible, attempts will be made to accommodate livestock exhibitors within the judging time span, but no premium will be awarded if the exhibitor misses their judging time. - 3.
 The General Project Exhibit will be held in the Orr Building of the state fairgrounds.
-Members must drop off their projects any time from 8 to 9:30 a.m.
-All projects should be in place by 9:30.
+Members must drop off their projects any time from 8 to 9:00 a.m.
+All projects should be in place by 9:00 a.m.
 Judging is scheduled throughout the day.
 The judging schedule will be posted in each area.
 Members should check the judging schedule and return to the judging area about 10 minutes before their scheduled judging time.
-Projects must remain on display throughout the day until 4 p.m.
-All projects must be removed no later than 5 daily.
-If you cannot remain until 4, you may make arrangements with another person from your county to pick up your project on your behalf, as long as you provide them your claim ticket.
+Projects may be released during the day once all projects in that class have been judged.
+All projects must be removed no later than 4:30 p.m. daily.
+If you cannot pick up your project, you may make arrangements with another person from your county to pick up your project on your behalf, as long as you provide them your claim ticket.